 Christmas Carols Tradition

 As the festive season arrives, so do our favourite Christmas traditions.
-Such as putting up the Christmas tree, wrapping presents, baking with the family and decorate gingerbread houses.
-However, one of our favourite Christmas tradition is the joyful carols, these old tradition has been passed down from generation to generation for centuries.
+Such as putting up the Christmas tree, wrapping presents, baking with the family and decorating gingerbread houses.
+However, one of our favourite Christmas traditions is joyful carols, these old traditional songs have been passed down from generation to generation for centuries.

 Firstly, these lovely carols were sung as a celebration of Christ’s birth.
 Today they are often heard at churches or around the neighbourhood, noting that many choirs sing purely for charity.